 “Anything happening beyond that point is meaningless to us”

-The author here is imagining the scientific success of the creation of a race of Gods.
+The author here is imagining the scientific success of the creation of a race of Gods(another “experiment”?).

 The problem with believing that almost everything of value is imagined is that almost anything can be imagined and value disappears in this process.
 Whatever criticisms one wishes to bring to bear on the process of mythical thinking it manages to preserve a world of value.
-The Freudian picture of the battle between the life creating forces and the aggressive destructive forces is an apt one to apply to the history of science, and by history I do not mean the virus the author takes it to be but that philosophically based intelligent narrative of the existence and value of things.
+The Freudian picture of the battle between the life-creating forces and the aggressive destructive forces is an apt one to apply to the history of science, and by history, I do not mean the virus the author takes it to be but rather that philosophically based intelligent narrative of the existence and value of things.
 One can imagine something good and under the influence of the dialectical logic of the opposites imagine the bad is an opposite that can never be related to any object that is good.
 Something that is good cannot be bad at the same time in the world of the imagination.
 These are two different things.
 And yet the mature ethical outlook of those leading flourishing lives is that there can be wholes that are both good and bad in different respects.
 Indeed these opposites are united in the wholes that are the source of different kinds of good once the explanation for what is imagined bad has been given.
-Psychoanalysis is the domain for this philosophical discussion of the holistic attitudes housing the practical reasoning concerning the good and the imagination of opposites that seem to demand the functioning of different instincts: the life instinct controlling what is good and the death instinct destroying or denying what is bad.
-Object relations theory operates in accordance with this logic of the wholes, the parts and the meaningful life and replaces the role of myth in the task of the explanation of value.
+Psychoanalysis is the domain for this philosophical discussion of the holistic attitudes housing the practical reasoning concerning the good and the imagination of opposites that seem to demand the functioning of different instincts: the life instinct controlling what is good and the death instinct manifesting death and destruction.
+Object relations theory operates in accordance with this logic of the wholes, the parts, and the meaningful life and replaces the role of myth in the task of the explanation of value.